-In Section \ref{sec:continuous}, under regularity assumptions on the boundary conditions and the domain of the parametric surfaces, existence and uniqueness of solutions of the eqaution are proved. $\mathcal{C}^{2,\alpha}$ regularity of the parametric surfaces is also proved in the process.
-In Section \ref{sec:discrete}, a $H^2$-conforming finite element method (FEM) coupled to a fixed point method is introduced to approximate the solution of the elliptic equation.
-Subsequently, a first order convergence rate in $H^2$-norm is proved.
+In Section \ref{sec:continuous}, under regularity assumptions on the boundary conditions and the domain of the parametric surfaces, existence and uniqueness of solutions of the equation are proved. $\mathcal{C}^{2,\alpha}$ regularity of the parametric surfaces is also proved in the process.
+In Section \ref{sec:discrete}, a $H^2$-conforming finite element method (FEM) coupled to a Newton method is introduced to approximate the solution of the elliptic equation.
+Subsequently, a first order convergence rate in $H^2$-norm is proved for the FEM approximation.
 In Section \ref{sec:tests}, the convergence rate is verified on an analytical solution and then several non-analytical surfaces are computed for various Dirichlet boundary conditions so as to demonstrate the versatility and robustness of the proposed method.